-We have several key financial terms and metrics, including annualized average recurring revenues per recurring revenue customer.
-During the three months ended March 31, 2013, there were no changes in the definitions of our key financial terms and metrics, which are discussed in more detail under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2012 as filed with the Securities and Exchange Commission on March 6, 2013.
+We have several key financial terms and metrics, including annualized average recurring revenues per recurring revenue customer, which we also refer to as wallet share.
+During the nine months ended September 30, 2013, there were no changes in the definitions of our key financial terms and metrics, which are discussed in more detail under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2012 as filed with the Securities and Exchange Commission on March 6, 2013.

 To supplement our financial statements, we also provide investors with Adjusted EBITDA and non-GAAP income per share, both of which are non-GAAP financial measures.
 We believe that these non-GAAP measures provide useful information to management and investors regarding certain financial and business trends relating to our financial condition and results of operations.
-Our management uses these non-GAAP measures to compare the company's performance to that of prior periods for trend analyses and planning purposes.
+Our management uses these non-GAAP measures to compare the company's performance to prior periods for trend analyses and planning purposes.
 Adjusted EBITDA is also used for purposes of determining executive and senior management incentive compensation.
 These measures are also presented to our board of directors.